Hossbach Memorandum: Contents

 Taylor attempted to discredit the document by using the fact that the future annexations described in the 'contingencies' were unlike those that occurred in 1939.
-However, opposing historians, such as Hugh Trevor-Roper, have pointed out that the memorandum still demonstrated an intention for adding Austria, Czechoslovakia, Lithuania, and Poland to the Reich.
-Taylor also argued that purpose of the meeting was most likely a piece of internal politics, and he pointed out that Hitler could have been trying to encourage and convince conservative military and financial experts of the need to continue with the rearmament programme, as well as to isolate Reich Minister of Economics and President of the Reichsbank, Hjalmar Schacht, and to release more funding for rearmament.
+However, opposing historians, such as Hugh Trevor-Roper, have pointed out that the memorandum still demonstrated an intention to add Austria, Czechoslovakia, Lithuania, and Poland to the Reich.
+Taylor also argued that the purpose of the meeting was most likely a piece of internal politics, and he pointed out that Hitler could have been trying to encourage and convince conservative military and financial experts of the need to continue with the rearmament programme, as well as to isolate Reich Minister of Economics and President of the Reichsbank, Hjalmar Schacht, and to release more funding for rearmament.
 In fact, Schacht soon resigned in protest of the preeminence of rearmament in Nazi economics.
 Contending historians have also pointed out that rearmament is an integral part of a preparation for conflict.
 In response, Taylor argued that Hitler's policy was a bluff (he wished to rearm Germany to frighten and intimidate other states) to allow him to achieve his foreign policy goals without going to war.

 In addition, Taylor argued that most of the 'contingencies' Hitler listed as prerequisites for war, such as an outbreak of civil war in France or the Spanish Civil War that led to a war between Italy and France in the Mediterranean Sea, did not occur.
 Trevor-Roper countered that criticism by arguing that Hitler expressed an intention to go to war sooner rather than later and that it was Hitler's intentions in foreign policy in late 1937, as opposed to his precise plans later in history, that really mattered.